lutfiex/fpga-project-innovatefpga2019/README.md

 # fpga-project-innovatefpga2019
-glove as game controller with fpga de10-nano
+gloves as a game controller with de10-nano FPGA for rehabilitation after stroke author : Akhmad Lutfi Rusdii
+Region APJ

+cant upload game file

+because file is to langer